Baron Rowallan

 Baron Rowallan, of Rowallan in the County of Ayr, is a title in the Peerage of the United Kingdom.
 It was created in 1911 for the Liberal politician Archibald Corbett.
 He had previously represented Glasgow Tradeston in the House of Commons.
 His son, the second Baron, fought in both World Wars, was Chief Scout and served as Governor of Tasmania.
 As of 2022 the title is held by the latter's grandson, the fourth Baron, who succeeded his father in 1993.

-The family seat now is Meikle Mosside Farm, near Fenwick, Ayrshire.
-The former was Rowallan Castle, near Kilmarnock, East Ayrshire.
+The family seat was initially Rowallan Castle, near Kilmarnock, East Ayrshire.
+This historic property was bequeathed by the second Baron to his grandson, the future fourth Baron, bypassing the latter's father, the third Baron, possibly because the third baron had earned disrepute in a highly unusual divorce suit against his second wife, April Ashley.
+The fourth Baron now resides at Meikle Mosside Farm, near Fenwick, Ayrshire, which may now be regarded as the family seat.